Tropical Storm Delta departs Louisiana, leaves fresh destruction in its wake

 Delta made landfall near Creole on Friday evening as a Category 2 hurricane with maximum sustained wind speeds of 100 mph, but rapidly weakened as it traveled over land.

 By Saturday morning, Delta had been downgraded to a tropical storm with maximum 40 mph winds.
+By the afternoon, the storm had further weakened to a tropical depression, with forecasts that it will be little more than a "low remnant" by Sunday.

 However, heavy rain and flash floods continue to cause problems across much of Louisiana, as well as parts of Texas and Mississippi.
+Isolated rain across the Tennessee Valley can see as much as 10 inches of rainfall, according to an advisory warning from the NHC.

+Storm surges will continue to subside throughout Saturday, though.
+The National Hurricane Center has said it will stop issuing advisories for the system, handing off responsibility to the Weather Prediction Center.

 About 740,000 homes and businesses in the region were without power early Saturday, with nearly a half-million of those affected in Louisiana.